 - Show documented evidence of sufficient financial support for the academic year;

-- Submit an official transcript from each U.S. college or university previously attended with a minimum of 2.0 GPA; and
+- Submit an official transcript from each U.S. college or university previously attended with a minimum of 2.0 GPA;

 After admission, international students must present scores from an assessment test approved by the Texas Higher Education Coordinating Board under the TSI unless otherwise exempt.
 If adequate scores are not demonstrated through assessment, the college shall require placement in any or all of the following courses: additional reading, English language or mathematic courses to meet course prerequisites.